 Psychiatric Services: Medical Evaluation and Monitoring

-Psychiatric Services is one of the treatment options available to you as a Georgia State University student through the Counseling and Testing Center.
-The Counseling and Testing Center has a number of part-time psychiatrists on staff available to serve you.
+Psychiatric services are one of the treatment options available to you as a Georgia State University student through the Counseling and Testing Center (CTC).
+The CTC has a number of part-time psychiatrists on staff available to serve you.

 We believe the best care is possible when your therapist and your prescribing practitioner have an on-going working relationship that is then put to use on your behalf.
-We occasionally follow students from Student Support Services and the Psychology clinic who may not be participating in counseling services at the Counseling and Testing Center.
-Unfortunately, on some occasions a student’s concern requires care that is beyond that which we can provide at the Counseling and Testing Center.
+If your counselor or therapist is outside of the CTC, then you may need to have your medication needs addressed outside of the CTC by a provider recommended by your counselor or therapist.
+You can also complete a release of information form so that we may contact your counselor to confirm current participation in counseling.
+We occasionally follow students from Student Support Services and the Psychology clinic who may not be participating in counseling services at the CTC.
 If this occurs, we will work with you to establish care with a community psychiatrist outside of the center.

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

 Even though you may be doing well on medications at present, we need to get to know you and your counseling and psychiatric needs before we can assume responsibility for prescribing and/or monitoring your medication.
-This process starts with an initial consultation with counselor.
-If a student’s needs are beyond the scope of our services, you will be referred to outside providers in the community.
+This process starts with an initial consultation with a counselor.
+Some students will be referred for services within the CTC, while others may benefit most from the resources available with other providers in the community.

 If you are running low on your medication, we suggest that you call your former physician to ask for a prescription to be phoned to your local pharmacy.
-Your physician is familiar with your care and your needs and is in the best position to supply you with medication in this interim period.
-Let your physician know you are looking into transferring your services to the Counseling and Testing Center and request a four-week supply of medication.
-Your former physician can call this information into a local pharmacy when you provide the phone number to a pharmacy where you would like to obtain your medications.
+Let your physician know you are looking into transferring your services to the CTC and request a four-week supply of medication.
 If you are taking medication that cannot be called into a local pharmacy, mailing you a prescription may be an option.
-A four-week supply should be adequate to obtain records about previous treatment, complete the evaluation process and provide recommendations.
-We will not refill prescriptions written by other psychiatrist.
+Please note: we will not refill prescriptions written by other psychiatrists.